danielbush/oneput/DEFINITIONS.md

 ### Navigation

+- TABS
+  - deontes a set of HTMLElements that have had `tabindex` added to make them focusable
 - TAB_FOCUS
   - describes the ability to hit tab or shift+tab and traverse all F_ELEM's recursively depth-first (for F_NONREC's we don't recurse into their child elements)
   - we can achieve this by just setting but `tabIndex="0"` on elements that are not already focusable